- Common Name: Osprey

 - Adult length: male 56-60 cm, female 57-62cm

 - Adult wingspan: male 147-166cm, female 154-175cm

 - Age at first breeding: normally 3 to 5 years

 - Diet: fish

 - Ospreys are found on all continents except Antarctica.

-- Ospreys are migratory, arriving in late March and April and leaving again, usually for West Africa, in August and September, travelling an average of 5000-6000 km each way.
+- UK Ospreys are migratory, arriving in late March and April and leaving again, usually for West Africa, in August and September.
+They travel an average of 5000-6000 km each way.

-- Ospreys are fast fliers and during migration, they can travel an average of 320 km a day at 40 km/h.
+- Ospreys are fast fliers.
+During migration, they can travel an average of 320 km a day at 40 km/h.

 - Ospreys became extinct as a breeding bird in England in 1840 and in Scotland in 1916.
-This was primarily due to heavy persecution by Victorian egg and skin collectors.
-Although things are slowly improving for ospreys they are still considered rare.
+This was primarily due to persecution by Victorian egg and skin collectors and shooting to protect fish stocks.

 - Egg collecting remains one of the biggest threats faced by ospreys today.

 - Ospreys re-colonised naturally, breeding for the first time in Scotland in 1954 at Loch Garten, Abernethy Forest Reserve, and in England in 2001 at Bassenthwaite in the Lake District.